Wisconsin State Flag

-Wisconsin is a state located in the North-Central region of the United States of America.
+Wisconsin is located in the North-Central region of the United States of America.
 It shares borders with Minnesota, Iowa, Illinois, Lake Michigan, and Lake Superior.
-The capital city is called Madison and the largest city is called Milwaukee.
+The capital city is Madison and the largest city is Milwaukee.
 Wisconsin was named after the Wisconsin River.
-Wisconsin is also referred to as "The Badger State" in honor of the early miners who were nicknamed "Badgers" due to the fact that they used to dig holes and live underground.
+Wisconsin is often referred to as "The Badger State," in honor of the early miners who were nicknamed "Badgers" due to the fact that they used to dig holes and live underground.
 Wisconsin was first inhabited by Native America tribes (11 of which still reside there), which included the Dakota Sioux, Winnebago, Menominee, Ojibwe, Potawatomi, Fox, and Sauk.

 The first European to arrive to the area was French explorer, Jean Nicolet in 1634.
 More Europeans began to arrive to the area to trade furs with the natives and in 1667, Frenchman Nicolas Perrot established a trading post at Green Bay and in 1689, the land was claimed for France.
 In 1754, following the French and Indian war, the British gained control of Wisconsin (as well as all the French land).
 In 1783, after the Revolutionary War, Wisconsin became part of the part of the Northwest Territory in United States of America, even though it was still under the control of the British.
 It became part of the Northwest Territory which also included Ohio, Illinois, Indiana, and Michigan.
 Following Britain's defeat in the war of 1812, Wisconsin came under the control of the United States of America and on May 29th, 1848, it officially became the 30th state.

 Download Wisconsin Flag Images